 Though our visit was not exactly what we expected, we still consider the Cliffs of Moher a must-stop on any Ireland itinerary.

 Here are just a few things to note as you plan your visit:

 If you can help it, try to schedule your arrival before noon.
 Busloads of tourists roll in from Dublin right around that time, and it’s an entirely different experience trying to get a cute cliff selfie while also trying to not get knocked over said cliff by one of the many eager visitors.
-We got back to our car just as three buses pulled in, and we are so glad we had time to explore sans tour groups.
+We got back to our car just as three buses pulled in, and we are so glad we the viewing areas to ourselves.

-We didn’t do any research about food in the area (shocking, I know), so we really lucked out when we hangrily stumbled upon Gus O’Connor’s Pub.
+We didn’t do any research about food in the area (shocking, I know).
+So we really lucked out when we hangrily stumbled upon Gus O’Connor’s Pub.
 We were frozen to the bone and immediately ordered soup and fish and chips.
-Definitely recommend stopping here for lunch after a morning walking the cliffs.
+We definitely recommend stopping here for lunch after a morning walking the cliffs.

 If your schedule allows, make the 30-minute drive over to Burren.
 We hiked around this area and basically had it to ourselves (not counting the herd of horses that prompted Tyler’s sudden transformation into the horse whisperer).
 This area, while slightly underwhelming following the Cliffs of Moher, was still very cool and fun to walk around.

 If you have limited time in Ireland and would still like to prioritize a trip to the Cliffs of Moher, consider joining a tour group.
 There are tons of guided tours that make the trip out and back in a day from Dublin and Galway (like this one).
 That way, you can see the Cliffs of Moher without having to arrange your own travel to and lodging on the west side of Ireland.

 And while it’s my personal preference to avoid organized tours (I’m far too introverted and authority averse), I think this is a great option.